 Sequence of Impressions: The Work of Douglas Gorsline.
 Paintings on canvas.

 With Lathe and Chisel: North Carolina Wood Turners and Carvers.
-Catalog.
+Catalogue.

 Faces and Mazes: Lia Cook.
 Images on textiles created with Jacquard looms.
-Catalog.
+Catalogue.

 Hold onto Your Hats.
 Headwear from the permanent collection.